 - Ensure your news is from a trusted source.

 Leith, Bonnington, Broughton and Hillside are very densely built up areas which means we need to take particular care and heed the advice.
 If you’re confused about the fast moving rules, please check out either of these definitive websites (and only them!);

-Last updated by J. Caldwell, 18:45 24th March 2020 on behalf of the LCCC communications group.
+Last updated by B. Ryan & J. Caldwell, 20:23 14th April 2020 on behalf of the LCCC communications group.
 Information may change.

 (adapted from a press-release from the Scottish Parliament)

 The Scottish Parliament’s Health and Sport Committee is undertaking an inquiry into the effectiveness of corporate governance in NHS Boards.
 This is the third and final stage of its wider inquiry into NHS Governance which has also been looking at staff and clinical governance.